|Parsons The New School for Design|

 In a professional environment, the best practice is often to reuse existing code as much as possible.
 When learning however, it is often best to do as much as possible from scratch.

 With that in mind, you may use limited amounts of existing code in your homework.
 However, there is a very important caveat: any code you use, borrow, and/or modify must be labeled as such.
 If you study code closely but do not directly use any of it, you should still cite the code you studied in your own source.
-If you follow a tutorial, you should cite it.
 Every time you use code, copy, or images you didn’t create, document your use in your source code with a comment.
 If your work uses someone else’s code, copy, or images in a substantial way you should also cite the work when you post your work.
 You must include the name of the author (even if it is me or a student in this class), the source URL if possible, and you must make clear which lines of code are not yours.
 If you fail to do this, you will fail the class.
 It is very, very easy to get this right: if you take a moment’s time to label your work correctly, you will not have a problem.
 Be diligent and honest.

 The university provides many resources to help students achieve academic and artistic excellence.
 These resources include: